Jawz84/Blog/PowerShell Contributing.md

 > - A headset
 > - A camera

-Every month, there is a call with PowerShell team members (committee) and community members are invited!
+Every month, there is a call with PowerShell Team members and community members are invited!
 You can find the join link, as well as transcripts/youtube recordings of previous calls here:
 <https://github.com/PowerShell/PowerShell-RFC/tree/master/CommunityCall/>